Music In The Middle Ages

 Christ in Majesty | Illustration from the Beatus of Fernando and Sancha (c.
 1047).
 Biblioteca Nacional, Madrid.

 Medieval Spain and Portugal were known as Al-Andalus, an Islamic state controlled by Moorish Kings (Berbers from Morocco) for nearly eight hundred years (711-1492).
-It was a more international and enlightened society than most of Medieval Europe, famous for art, architecture and centers of learning.
-Al-Andalus had a large population of Jews, Muslims and Christians living together in relative peace.
+It was a more international and enlightened society than much of Medieval Europe, famous for art, architecture and centers of learning.
+Al-Andalus boasted a large population of Jews, Muslims and Christians living together in relative peace.

-The Moorish kings kept detailed records and built great libraries with books on science, classical literature, mathematics, music, etc. They introduced new technologies, advanced mathematics and modern architecture to Europe, and had a profound and lasting influence on Western culture.
+The Moorish kings kept detailed records, built great libraries and founded a university at Córdoba.
+They introduced new technologies, advanced mathematics and modern architecture to Europe.
 The Moors were also responsible for bringing many of the musical instrument families (including the guitar family) into Europe.

 The Capitulation of Granada (La Rendición de Granada) | Francisco Pradilla Ortiz (1848–1921) | Romantic era depiction of the 1492 surrender of the last Moorish king in Granada | Wikimedia Commons

-Although Al-Andalus faded from history in 1492 with the fall of the last Moorish city, Granada, to Ferdinand II and Isabella I, eight centuries of Islamic culture still echo in Spanish music and may be observed in Spain's many architectural treasures.
-I am grateful for the guitar and not having to use Roman numerals for math.
+Although Al-Andalus faded from history in 1492 with the fall of the last Moorish city, Granada, to Ferdinand II and Isabella I, eight centuries of Islamic culture still echo in Spanish music and may be observed in Spain's many architectural treasures and art.
+I am grateful for the guitar and not having to use Roman numerals for math!

 Cathédrale Notre Dame de Paris | Gothic Church Door | Paris, France